0xAX/asm/content/asm_6.md

         EXIT_CODE equ 0
         ;; Maximum number of elements in a vector MAX_ELEMS equ 100
-        ;; Size of the buffer that we will use to read vectors BUFFER_SIZE equ 1024
+        ;; Buffer size that we will use to read vectors.
+        BUFFER_SIZE equ 1024
         ;; Prompt for the first vector
-        FIRST_INPUT_MSG: db "Input first vector: "
-        ;; Length of the prompt for the first vector FIRST_INPUT_MSG_LEN equ 20
+        FIRST_INPUT_MSG: db "Input the first vector: " ;; Length of the prompt for the first vector FIRST_INPUT_MSG_LEN equ 24
         ;; Prompt for the second vector
-        SECOND_INPUT_MSG: db "Input second vector: "
-        ;; Length of the prompt for the second vector SECOND_INPUT_MSG_LEN equ 21
+        SECOND_INPUT_MSG: db "Input the second vector: " ;; Length of the prompt for the second vector SECOND_INPUT_MSG_LEN equ 25
-        ;; Error message that we will print if the number of items in the vectors is not the same..
+        ;; Error message to print if the number of items in the vectors is not the same.
         ERROR_MSG: db "Error: the number of values in vectors should be the same", 0xA, 0 ;; Length of the error message.
         ERROR_MSG_LEN equ 59